mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.8.2 - 15/01/2018 =

+* Fix - Fixed a PHP error by setting an argument default for onOrderReceivedTitle(), because post ID not set in all WordPress versions

 = 2.8.1 - 15/01/2018 =